-Paul Bolin is the Vice President of Human Resources, East Region, with Eastern Maine Healthcare System.
+Paul Bolin is the Senior Vice President and Chief Information Officer with Northern Light Health.
 Most of Paul’s primary and secondary education was attained in Maine Public schools.
 Paul earned both undergraduate and graduate degrees from the University of Maine, and has spent most of his career working in Maine.
 Having completed the Leadership Maine program in 2006, and serving as a board member of for-profit and not-for-profit organizations, he is also a member in the Maine Bar Association’s Fee Arbitration Commission, and chair of the City of Bangor Planning Board, Paul is deeply rooted in Maine and its communities.

 Paul has 24 years of leadership and HR experience, and holds the designation of Senior Professional in Human Resources and SHRM Senior Certified Professional.
 Paul annually instructs courses at Eastern Maine Community College for Maine HR leaders to assist them in attaining their national certifications.